WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/docs/Run_SQL_Query_and_Export_CSV.md

 2. **Select the **wiag** Database:**

-   - Click on the **"wiagvokabulare"** database to select it.
-This could be something different as well.
-Usually there would be only two options, one of them being: `information_schema`, which is MySQL's internal database, which is not relevant to our use case.
+   - Click on the **"wiagvokabulare"** or **"gsdatenbank"** database to select it.
+This choice would depend on the credentials that you used.
+The two set of credentials use the same portal but give you access to two different databases.
+(Usually there would be only two options, one of them being: `information_schema`, which is MySQL's internal database, which is not relevant to our use case.)
      ![Database Selection](images/Screenshot_2024-12-05_09-32-23.png)

 ## Running the SQL Query